hydrogo/blog/_posts/2020-07-02-python-libraries.md

 ---
 toc: true
 layout: post
-title: Python libraries I use for my research
+title: Python libraries I use in my research
 description: Which you may (or may not) consider suitable for your research too
 categories: [tips&tricks]
 ---

 I do have a pretty skimpy experience in programming.
 As many pupils in Russia, I had been learning Pascal for a couple of years in school.
-Then it was Fortran in the University.
+Then it was Fortran in university.
 During my PhD in Russia, I had written a couple of scripts also in Fortran.
 After that, I have stick to R for a couple of projects and finished my small journey with Python, which I use as a primary programming language since 2015.

 Python does have a pretty powerful standard library, but Python's real power is in the utilization of additional libraries that can provide you an endless functionality.